karanbawa48/Elastic-Beanstalk/README.md

 # What is Elastic Beanstalk
 Elastic Beanstalk is a service for deploying and scaling web applications and services.
 Upload your code and Elastic Beanstalk automatically handles the deployment—from capacity provisioning, load balancing, and auto scaling to application health monitoring.

-## Deploy a docker container by Elastic Beanstalk with CI/CD.
+## Deploy a Containerized Application by Elastic Beanstalk with CI/CD.
 In this tutorial we will deploy a **Docker container** by **Elastic Beanstalk**. we will use **Github** as a source code repo and AWS pipeline for **CI/CD**.
 ## **Prerequisite**